raye22/ainotator/system_prompt.md

 | **+N** | Negative politeness: Respect the addressee's negative face (desire to be free from imposition, maintain autonomy) through hedging, apologies, giving options                                      | "I don't mean to sound cold, but…"; "You're correct, and so are the people here who say some things are mistakes"; "I understand what you were saying."; "I hope I have answered some of the questions you are asking in the post." |
 | **-P** | Violation of positive politeness: Attack the addressee's positive face through mocking, flaming, etc.                                                                                             | "It's not rocket science, and it's pathetic if you genuinely can't see the difference."; "You are just an angry little person"; "People like you are the real danger because you always want to idolize the 'reformed thug or murderer' but never the people who don't murder at all." |
 | **-N** | Violation of negative politeness: Attack the addressee's negative face through commands, imperatives, intrusive questions that impose on their autonomy (addressed to a stranger in a chat room)  | "So how's school, love, family life?"; "You don't get to dictate morality"; "Remorse is the one thing that anyone with a conscience should have."; "Did you do it?
 If so why?" |

+1. capitalization
+sometimes the all caps make utterance
+2. reported is about perspective, particular structure fits for direct quotations is a cue for

 ### II.
 Culpeper (2011a) Impoliteness Formulae
 *(subtypes of -P; specify in brackets)*